Key Concepts - Publish your bot in Teams

 After the first publish, you can do subsequent publishes whenever you would like your customers to see the latest bot content.

 Publish the latest bot content:

-Go to the Publish tab on the side navigation pane.
+Go to the Publish tab on the side pane.

 Select Publish to make the latest bot content available to your customers.